Sciss/KollFlitz/README.md

 ## Requirements / Installation

-This project compiles against Scala 2.13, 2.12, using sbt.
+This project builds with sbt against Scala 2.13, 2.12 (JVM), and Scala 2.13 (JS).
 The last version to support Scala 2.11 was v0.2.3.

 To use the library in your project: